All you need to know about local elections in Suffolk

 On average, each councillor represents about 7,000 people.

-Currently, Conservatives have a majority of 44 councillors, and the official opposition is a coalition group made up of nine Greens, five Liberal Democrats, and four independents.
+Currently, the Conservatives have a majority of 44 councillors, and the official opposition is a coalition group made up of nine Greens, five Liberal Democrats, and four independents.

 There are also six Labour, six Reform and one West Suffolk Independent on the council.